Bastillan/graph_visualization/README.md

 ## Description
 Graph visualization app written in `C++` and `Python`.

+It supports GraphML format.

-The app can be extended with user plugins that implement different graph layout algorithms.
+The app can be extended with user plugins that implement additional graph layout algorithms.

 It was written in the fifth semester (2024Z) as a project for the course *Advanced programming in C++ (ZPR)* at the Warsaw University of Technology.